HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/Security/enable_http_security_http_only_samesite_K8.md

-# How to enable HTTP Security, HttpOnly, and SameSite DX Cookies in Kubernetes
+# How to enable HTTP Security, HttpOnly, and SameSite DX cookies in HCL DX

 ## Applies to